MsrlLabs/hr-mobile-ios-test/README.md

 ## Summary

-Looking at the design spec [here](https://seekersadvisorshklimited.box.com/s/iut72ehwkwir3uxag00yf1bv89a7yavd), you will see a market watchlist of currency pairings.
+Looking at the design spec attached, you will see a market watchlist of currency pairings.
 Your task will be to recreate this screen which will contain some dynamic elements.

 ## Obtaining the data

-There are a few options, there is a publically accessible API available [here](https://www.freeforexapi.com/Home/Api) however this has been less reliable recently.
+There are a few options:
+- there is a publically accessible API available [here](https://www.freeforexapi.com/Home/Api) however this has been less reliable recently.
-Alternatively, you can sign up to a brokerage that offers API access such as [Oanda](https://developer.oanda.com/).
+- you can sign up to a brokerage that offers API access such as [Oanda](https://developer.oanda.com/).
 You should never have to pay any fees for forex pricing data.

 ## Specific requirements: